This post may contain affiliate links. See my disclosure policy.

 This creamy sun-dried tomato pasta is super customizable.
 Below are notes about the ingredients plus popular substitutions.
 You can find the printable recipe with measurements in the recipe card at the bottom of this page.

-Pasta: This dish is perfect with most types of pasta, including rotini (shown here), ziti, penne, farfalle, cavatappi, and rigatoni.
+- Pasta: This dish is perfect with most types of pasta, including rotini (shown here), ziti, penne, farfalle, cavatappi, and rigatoni.
 I don’t recommend using chickpea or gluten-free pasta, as the starch from wheat-based pasta water is essential for creating a thick, creamy sauce.
 Without it, the sauce won’t achieve the same smooth, velvety consistency.

-Aromatics: Substitute onion with diced shallots or omit from the recipe for a smoother sauce.
+- Aromatics: Substitute onion with diced shallots or omit from the recipe for a smoother sauce.

-Seasoning: This pasta has so much flavor from the sun-dried tomatoes and heavy cream that less is better when seasoning.
+- Seasoning: This pasta has so much flavor from the sun-dried tomatoes and heavy cream that less is better when seasoning.
 A little dried oregano, salt, and black pepper to finish is all it needs.
-Feel free to swap the dried oregano for dried basil or Italian seasoning, and sprinkle with some red pepper flakes for heat.
+Feel free to swap the dried oregano for dried basil or homemade Italian seasoning, and sprinkle with some red pepper flakes for heat.

-Sun-Dried Tomatoes: The grocery store sells two main types of sun-dried tomatoes: oil-packed and dry-packed.
+- Sun-Dried Tomatoes: The grocery store sells two main types of sun-dried tomatoes: oil-packed and dry-packed.
 Oil-packed sun-dried tomatoes are preserved in oil, often with herbs and garlic, making them soft, flavorful, and ready to use without rehydrating.
 Dry-packed sun-dried tomatoes are dried, with a texture similar to dried fruit, and are not stored in oil, making them chewier and more concentrated in flavor.
 This recipe can be made with either type, but for softer sun-dried tomatoes, choose oil-packed.

 Optional Additions